madskristensen/AureliaPack/README.md

 Based on the excellent [Aurelia Snippets for VS Code](https://github.com/behzad888/vscode-aurelia-snippets) extension.

+**Note**, that HTML snippet extensions are not supported by ReSharper and will therefore not work with ReSharper installed.

 See the [change log](CHANGELOG.md) for updates and road map.

 ## HTML Snippets